vjrodriguez/vjrodriguez/README.md

 ### Hi there, thanks for visiting my GitHub: 👋

-- 🔭 I’m currently working on
+- 🔭 I’m currently working on:
+  + solving the same algo problem differently
+  + #100daysofcode
+- 🌱 I’m currently learning:
   + mastering CS algorithms & Data Structure
   + building a GraphQL server with Node and TypeScript.
-- 🌱 I’m currently learning how to solve the same algo problem differently!
 - 👯 I’m looking to collaborate on: I'm open to ideas(leaning stringly towards AWS), please reach out with a proposal!
 - 🤔 I’m looking for a way to solve Covid-related problems with coding
 - 💬 Ask me about: